 2. Clean Thoroughly

-Make sure that your outdoor space, and in particular the chairs and tables, are regularly cleaned.
+Ensure your outdoor space, particularly the chairs and tables, is regularly cleaned.
 Remove food leftovers, and give all your furniture pieces a good wipe.

-Wasps are attracted to food leftovers and also to the smell of food and drinks, especially sweet drinks and protein foods.
+Wasps are attracted to food leftovers and also to the smell of food and drinks, especially soft drinks and protein foods.

 Also make sure to keep the BBQ clean (and closed when not in use), if you have one, and put effort into removing any meat and sauce residue.